NJIT-CS490/project1-brn8/README.md

 7. Use attributes (text, screen_name, created_at) to generate tweet contents, author, date, and time.
 8. Create an HTML file to deploy a web application to show information about related quotes.
 9. Link CSS file to HTML to design the web application.
-10. After the completion, use. gitignore to hide API keys.
+10. After the completion, use .gitignore to hide API keys.
 11. At last, create a private repository on Github in the CS490 ORGANIZATION and commit all the codes in that repository.